Takeaways from the fourth Republican presidential debate | Politics

 DeSantis used the issue to attack Haley and said nothing abut Trump, blasting her for encouraging Chinese investment when she was governor of South Carolina and again suggesting that she was in the pocket of "Wall Street liberal donors."
 "They aren't going to let her be tough on China," DeSantis said.

-"He's just mad because those Wall Street donors used to support him and now they support me," Haley retorted.
+Haley snapped back with a retort.
+"He's just mad because those Wall Street donors used to support him and now they support me," she said.
+CHRISTIE AND RAMASWAMY GO LOW

+A combustible mix of the famously pugnacious former New Jersey Governor Chris Christie and the young, slick-tongued tech billionaire Ramaswamy produced one of the fieriest, insult-laden exchanges of the night.
+After Ramaswamy criticized Haley's foreign policy credentials, Christie exploded, saying Ramaswamy was attacking her intelligence instead of her positions.

+Christie called Ramaswamy "the most obnoxious blowhard in America."
+Ramaswamy shot back with in an apparent dig at Christie's weight.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)